szetyng/Guardrails/README.md

   - `agent` sanction level is `s`

 `upholdAppeal head agent s inst`
-- side-effect: `agent` sanction level is decremented by 1
+- side-effect: `agent` sanction level and offence level are decremented by 1
 - will succeed if:
   - head has the power to uphold sanctions for this agent